Email Marketing For Authors (Why, How, and Top Tips)

 This means that when someone reads it, they must be able to understand what you are saying and the purpose of the email without having to decipher and read between lines.

 You don’t have to use technical jargon that most people won’t understand.
-Unless you are using the language/words from your book.
-But don’t do this too much because you will have subscribers who haven’t read your books yet.
+Unless you are using the terms from your book.
+Don’t do this too much because you will have subscribers who haven’t read your books yet.

 Send test emails

 Send yourself a test email to see what the newsletter will look like when it gets to your subscribers.
-Go over the email and make sure there are no mistakes and incorrect links.
+Check the test email and look out for spelling mistakes and incorrect links.

-The email must look like time was put into writing and sending the newsletter.
+The email must look like you put time and effort into writing and sending the newsletter.
 But this doesn’t mean it should look like a whole poster, it can be simple.
-In fact, sometimes it’s better when it’s simple because the point of the newsletter won’t be lost in all the extra things.
+In fact, sometimes it’s better when it’s simple because too many elements in a newsletter will be too busy for the reader.

 We’re Here To Help

 Now that you know all about the benefits of having an email list, you are probably wondering how to go about it.
 There are a ton of great author marketing services available online.
-We specialize in website design services for authors that make your author brand shine more brightly.
+But you need an author website if you want to have a sustainable way of capturing emails from interested readers.

 Want help with your author marketing?
 Get our FREE ebook and cheat sheet: 6 Steps To Getting More Readers.